I distinctly remember the first time I realized that I was in the significant minority in a STEM class.

 Hearing her adversities made me stop and think – anything she could do, I could do as well.

 Women were doing incredible things in the world, for example the first female Fields medalist was announced while I was in high school, but not enough women were given the opportunity.

 I was the most advanced math and science student in my high school, and all of the extracurricular mathematics classes and competitions I participated in were about 80% male.
-However I didn’t really have any peers to look up to, much less a girl.
+However, I didn’t really have any female science peers participating with me in the various STEM activities.

 I realized that I needed to pave my own path.